A whole pomegranate

 or other sweetener

-s are added to improve the taste.
+s are added to improve the taste of the juice product.

 If you opt for juice select a juice product that is primarily made from the whole fruit and has no additives.
 I serving of "pure" fruit juice = 125 ml or 1/2 cup.